oJumpy/Black-Ops-3-Zombies-Info/README.md

 On **Zetsubou No Shima**, use mostly **Electric Cherry** and **Skull of Nan Sapwe** to kill spiders.

 On **Shadows of Evil**, avoid shooting **bugs or meatballs** with bullet weapons.

-Avoid using weapons that produce a large amount of hitmarkers to kill the special enemies, that’s what pushes the value toward 55k–60k.

 As of **19/04/2026** Recently found out that the vesper and a few other smgs, actually triggers the thread differently, i believe it’s due to how it has a different “type weapon”.
 Because of this some smgs, can actually reach in the 160k hitmarkers